 A diet rich in vegetables and fruit is crucial to a healthy lifestyle.
 Onions are one of the most versatile vegetables.
 They can be eaten raw, sautéed, roasted, marinated or grilled.
 Onions add layers of flavor and nutrition to your meals.
-Here are several ways you can prepare onions:
+Cooking with onions just got easier with this list:

 Use raw onion in salads, sandwiches, burgers, tacos, homemade salsas and relishes for unmatched flavor and crispness.